ASNA/SunFarm/docs/program-bootstrap.md

     ![Debug Step Eleven](/images/bootstrap-debug-12.png)
     ![Debug Step Eleven](/images/bootstrap-debug-13.png)

-16. Back to the *static* _ENTRY (one underscore prefix), the framework will processes the return from the CALL.
+16. Back to the *static* _ENTRY (one underscore prefix), the framework will process the return from the CALL.

     ![Debug Step Eleven](/images/bootstrap-debug-14.png)